j19sch/building-an-api-testing-framework/README.md

 - tavern: `pytest <path>`

 ToDo: create book to delete in test, instead of deleting first on of retrieved books

-### next steps
-- validating json with jsonschema
-- debugging test code
-- (todo) test with parametrization
-- (todo) add a file handler to the logging, mention pytest-logfest (inc. disclaimer)

 ### More Pytest
 - Pytest Quick Start Guide - Bruno Oliveira